abraunegg/onedrive/docs/USAGE.md

       Skip syncing of symlinks
   --source-directory ARG
       Source directory to rename or move on OneDrive - no sync will be performed.
+  --sync-root-files
+      Sync all files in sync_dir root when using sync_list.
   --syncdir ARG
       Specify the local directory used for synchronization to OneDrive --synchronize